'13 Reasons Why' sparks debate on teen suicide

 Each year, about 157,000 people in that age range receive medical care for self-inflicted injuries at emergency departments across the United States, according to the CDC.

-Suicide rates among this age group been have also been rising in the UK in recent years,according to UK charity Samaritans, reaching more than 15 per 100,000 people aged 10-24 in 2015.
-In Australia rates were an estimated 50 per 100,000 for the same age range in 2015, according to the Australian government's mental health awareness initiative, Mindframe.
+Suicide rates among this age group have also been rising in the UK in recent years, according to UK charity Samaritans, reaching more than 15 per 100,000 people aged 10-24 in 2015.
+In Australia rates were an estimated 50 per 100,000 for the same age group in 2015, according to the Australian government's mental health awareness initiative, Mindframe.

 'Dispel the myth'